“Building Readers and Leaders”

 [Note: In following years, high school students have proved that they are eager and able to take on these high level roles, thus they now serve as K is for Kids “young executives”.]

 Over a decade ago roots were laid at Laurel Oak Elementary School in Naples, Florida when K is for Kids’ founder Karen Clawson began volunteering in the classrooms and school of her two children.
 In 2002, Karen began helping the school librarian (or media specialist) and teachers boost the number of books for students to read in and out of school.

 After four years of fun’raising at Laurel Oak, other schools and nonprofits began to ask for help, so with strong community interest and support, Karen launched K is for Kids(r) Foundation in February 2008.

-Today, under its umbrella, students of thirty-eight schools and organizations in Collier and south Lee Counties in 2013 alone have benefited from K is for Kids’ literacy and leadership programs.
+In 2014-15, under its umbrella, students of 56 schools and organizations across Collier and south Lee Counties benefited from K is for Kids’ literacy and leadership programs!

 About our Founder

 Founder Karen Clawson’s devotion to the enrichment of children’s education and youth development is embodied in the formation and growth of K is for Kids® Foundation.
 She has volunteered without compensation since its formation in 2007, considering her time and efforts a “gift” to the kids.